 Any and every CNA who is employed by a third-party company is now entitled to overtime wages.
 Laura Fortman, a member of the Department of Labor, said that “workers providing this critical work should be receiving the same basic protection and coverage as the vast majority of American workers.”

-Do I Have a Certified Nursing Assistant (CNA) Overtime Lawsuit?
-Contact our FLSA Overtime Lawyers for a Free Case Review.
+Questions About a Certified Nursing Assistant (CNA) Overtime Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.